Managing hemophilia with inhibitors can bring challenges

 Timer icon

-Nonfactor therapy can take up to 15 minutes to prepare and administer with vials and syringes.
+Nonfactor therapy can take up to 15 minutes to prepare and inject with vials and syringes.

 May include using large, thick needles (23G-27G) for injections.